 - #1 in the Mid-Atlantic and #3 in the Nation for Colorectal Cancer Screening (Commercial plans); #1 in the Nation amongst Medicare plans (4 years in a row) 1

 - #1 in the Mid-Atlantic and #3 in the Nation for Cervical Cancer Screening amongst Commercial plans1

 - #1 in the Mid-Atlantic and #2 in the Nation for Immunizations for Adolescents – Human Papillomavirus amongst Commercial plans1

 When it comes to detecting breast cancer, you’ll be in good hands with Kaiser Permanente.
 We use the latest technology, including 2D mammograms (and 3D mammograms for those with dense breast tissue), breast ultrasounds, and breast MRIs to detect breast cancer as thoroughly and quickly as possible.

-Should you ever feel or see something unusual, you can walk into one of our medical centers from Monday through Friday, 8:00 a.m. to 4:00 p.m., and get a mammogram.
+Should you ever feel or see something unusual, you can make a same day screening mammogram appointment Monday through Friday, 8:00 a.m. to 4:00 p.m.
 Your results can be ready in 30 to 60 minutes.
 If you require a biopsy, one can often be scheduled for that same day.

 Our cancer care treatment is personalized, and you and your family are important and active participants in all decisions from treatments to surgeries to mental and emotional support.
 No matter what type of cancer you have or at what stage, our team of skilled physicians are here to guide you through your many decisions and the options that are available to you.
 Why is treatment at Kaiser Permanente better?